rtCamp/Frappe-Manager/docs/getting-started/installation.md

 # Installation

-This page shows how to install Frappe Manager.
-Choose the installation method that matches your needs.

 ## Before you install

 - [ ] **Python 3.13 or 3.14**: needed only to run the fm tool itself. fm requires `>=3.13,<3.15`; `uv` downloads a matching interpreter for you.
 Benches use their own Python inside containers, set per bench with `fm create --python`.
-- [ ] **Docker**: Docker Desktop (Mac/Windows) or Docker Engine (Linux).
-Benches run inside Docker containers, and your user needs permission to use Docker without root.
+- [ ] **Docker**: Docker Desktop (macOS/Windows) or Docker Engine (Linux).
+Benches run inside Docker containers, and your user needs permission to use Docker without root. fm checks the daemon on every command and exits if it is down.
 - [ ] **Git**: fm runs `git ls-remote` on the host to check that every app repo and ref you ask for exists before it starts building.
 The clones themselves happen inside the container.
-- [ ] **Ports 80 and 443 free**: the global nginx proxy binds both on the host and routes every bench by domain.
+- [ ] **Ports 80 and 443 free**: the shared nginx proxy binds both on the host and routes every bench by domain.

 !!! tip "Quick checks"
     ```bash